Fitch cuts Italy credit rating after election impasse

 "The increased political uncertainty and non-conducive backdrop for further structural reform measures constitute a further adverse shock to the real economy amidst the deep recession."

-The election produced a hung parliament, with a centre-left coalition winning the lower house but falling short of control of the Senate, which has equal legislative powers.
+The election produced a hung parliament, with a center-left coalition winning the lower house but falling short of control of the Senate, which has equal legislative powers.

 Responding to the downgrade, the Italian Treasury said the current political uncertainty was a normal part of democracy.